sgmurphy/wordpress-plugins/webappick-product-feed-for-woocommerce/README.txt

 * Added: .xlsx file type for Bol.com feed format template

 == Upgrade Notice ==
-= 1.5.3 =
+= 6.0.0 =
 This is a major release.
-Please update to version 1.5.3 .
-Lots of issue solved and some modification added.
-If any problem occurred while update then reactivate the plugin.
-Its a good practice to make a backup of your database before update.
+Please update to version 6.0.0.
+Lots of issues were solved and a new UX/UI was added.
+Also, we frequently update the CTX feed plugin as our users need it.
+If any problem occurs while updating then reactivate the plugin.
+It's a good practice to make a backup of your database before updating.